 But a cluttered office can set your day off on the wrong foot before you even start working.
 We went to the experts to compile some best practices for creating an organized home office for maximum productivity.

 If you have a dedicated office in your home or apartment, you are one of the lucky ones.
 For those who are more space challenged, the key is to be creative.
 All you really need is a space that is quiet so you can focus, and that offers good lighting, says Alison Kero, owner of ACK!
 Organizing.
 Even a large closet can do, under the right circumstances.
 The one place to avoid, she cautions, is your bedroom.

 “Keep that room sacred, or you’ll find you’re not getting enough rest,” Kero said.

-One overlooked area is vertical wall space, according to Nie, who suggests mounting a whiteboard or bulletin board to organize big ideas, current to-do lists and inspirational images.
+One overlooked area is vertical wall space, according to Nie, who suggests mounting a magnetic whiteboard or bulletin board to organize big ideas, current to-do lists and inspirational images.

 Done with a particular set of notes on the board?
 “Snap a photo,” said Hillary Bruce, owner of Honey Hive Home.

 Then you can literally wipe the slate clean for your next brainstorm, yet not lose data you might need later.